Build apps for Teams meetings and calls

-You must be familiar with the following product concepts to create custom meeting experiences with apps in Microsoft Teams.
+You must be familiar with the concepts in this article to create custom meeting experiences with apps in Microsoft Teams.

 Supported meeting types in Teams